tvdboom/ATOM/docs_sources/user_guide/nlp.md

 The text documents are expected to be provided in a column of the dataframe named `Corpus` (the name is case-insensitive).
 Only the corpus is changed by the transformers, leaving the rest of the columns as is.
-This allows datasets to combine regular features with the documents.
+This approach allows datasets to combine other features with the documents.
 If an array is provided as input, it should consist of only one feature containing the text (one document per row).
 ATOM will then automatically convert the array to a dataframe with the desired column name.
-Documents are expected to be strings, or sequences of words.
-See every class' API for the expected input format.
+Documents are expected to be strings or sequences of words.
 Click [here](../../../examples/nlp) for an example using text data.

 !!! note
     All of atom's NLP methods automatically adopt the relevant transformer attributes (`verbose`, `logger`) from atom.
 A different choice can be added as parameter to the method call, e.g. `atom.tokenize(verbose=0)`.

+!!! info
+    ATOM doesn't do topic modelling!
+The module's goal is to help process text documents into features that can be used for supervised learning.

 <br>